plaid/pattern/README.md

 Plaid does not have a user data object for tying multiple items together, so it is up to application developers to define that relationship.
 For an example of this, see the [root items route][items-routes] (used to store new items) and the [users routes][users-routes].

-### Preventing item duplication

-By default, Plaid Link will let a user link to the same institution multiple times.
-Some developers prefer disallowing duplicate account linkages because duplicate connections still come at an additional cost.
-It is entirely possible for a user to create multiple items linked to the same financial institution.
-In practice, you probably want to prevent this.
-The easiest way to do this is to check the institution id of a newly created item before performing the token exchange and storing the item.
-For an example of this, see the [root items route][items-routes].

-### Using webhooks to update transaction data and test update mode in Link.
+### Using webhook to test update mode in Link.

-Plaid uses [webhooks][transactions-webhooks] to notify you whenever there are new transactions associated with an item.
-This allows you to make a call to Plaid's transactions endpoint only when there are new transactions available, rather than polling for them.
-For an example of this, see the [transactions webhook handler][transactions-handler].
-This sample app also demonstrates the use of the sandboxItemResetLogin endpoint to test the webhook used to notify you when a user needs to update their login information at their financial institution.
+Plaid uses [webhooks][error-webhooks] to notify you whenever an item enters an error state.
+If a user needs to update their login information at their financial institution, an item will display an ITEM_LOGIN_REQUIRED error.
+This sample app demonstrates the use of the sandboxItemResetLogin endpoint to test this webhook.
+For an example of this, see the [items webhook handler][items-handler].

 For webhooks to work, the server must be publicly accessible on the internet.
 For development purposes, this application uses [ngrok][ngrok-readme] to accomplish that.
 Therefore, if the server is re-started, any items created in this sample app previous to the current session will have a different webhook address attached to it.
-As a result, webhooks are only valid during the session in which an item is created; for previously created items, no transactions webhooks will be received, and no webhook will be received from the call to sandboxItemResetLogin.
+As a result, webhooks are only valid during the session in which an item is created; for previously created items no webhook will be received from the call to sandboxItemResetLogin.

-### Updating transactions to remove pending transactions that have posted or cancelled

-Upon receipt of a transactions webhook a call will be made to Plaid's transactions endpoint.
-Incoming transactions are compared to existing transactions.
-Any existing transactions that are not included in incoming transactions will be removed and any new transactions are added to the database.
-For an example, see the [handleTransactionsUpdate][transactions-handler] function.

 ### Testing OAuth